 12. Except to find bikes, or put trash and recycling in the bins, please do not enter the barn or walk around the area in the rear of the barn.

 13. If you have trouble with heating or cooling or any other mechanical issue, please call us for guidance.
 We want your stay to be comfortable and our mechanicals to remain operational.

-15. If you are going to use the skates, bikes, boats or other equipment you will do so at your own risk.
+15. If you are going to use the bikes, boats or other equipment you will do so at your own risk and you are required to complete a release from liability.
+Details at check-in.
 Please use locks on bikes when out of the yard.
-Life jackets can be found in the outhouse in the back (garden shed).
+Life jackets can be found in a large red bag in the outhouse in the back (garden shed).

 16. Candle burning in tub area and dining room chandelier only.
 Please do not leave the room with candles burning.

-17. Do not put non-burnable items in the fire pit -- glass, bottle caps, etc.
+17. Do not put non-burnable items in the fire pit -- glass, bottle caps, my rake, etc.

 18. Please do not throw cigarette butts in the yard; you may use the ash tray on the front porch.